LeaVerou/htest/README.md

 ### `data-test` attribute

 This applies to either the whole table or individual tests and controls how the matching is done.
 By default the contents of the cells are compared which corresponds to `data-test="contents"`.

 Other useful values are:

 - `"selector"` which treats the reference cell as a selector (or list of a selectors, if using a `<ul>`) that the output HTML must match.
 You can reverse the matching with `class="not"`.
-- `"compareNumbers"` which only compares the numbers returned, ignoring all other output.
+- `"numbers"` which only compares the numbers returned, ignoring all other output.
 You can specify an epsilon value by using a `data-epsilon` attribute, either on the row or an ancestor.
+- `"dom"` which compares both contents and attributes
+- `"attribute"` ???

 Besides the built-in comparison functions, you can provide your own, by defining a JavaScript function, either as the content of the `data-test` attribute, or by defining a global function.
 It accepts the 2-3 cells of your test as arguments and should return a truthy value for pass and a falsy value for fail.